Source–message–channel–receiver model of communication: Relation to earlier models

-Berlo's model was influenced by different earlier models, specifically by the Shannon–Weaver model and Schramm's model.
+Berlo's model was influenced by earlier models like the Shannon–Weaver model and Schramm's model.
 Other influences include models developed by Theodore Newcomb, Bruce Westley, and Malcolm MacLean Jr. The Shannon–Weaver model was published in 1948 and is one of the earliest and most influential models of communication.
 It explains communication in terms of five basic components: a source, a transmitter, a channel, a receiver, and a destination.
 The source produces the message.
 To send the message, it has to be translated into a signal by the transmitter.
 To transmit this signal, a channel is required.
 At this stage, noise may interfere with the signal and distort it.
 Once the signal reaches the receiver, it is translated back into a message and made available to the destination.
-When making a landline phone call, the person calling is the source, their telephone is the transmitter, the wire is the channel, the person receiving the phone call is the destination and their telephone is the receiver.
+When making a landline phone call, the person calling is the source and their telephone is the transmitter.
+The wire is the channel and the person receiving the phone call is the destination.
+Their telephone is the receiver.
 Berlo made slight adjustments to many of the basic components of the Shannon–Weaver model to include them in his own model.

 Schramm's model of communication is another significant influence on Berlo's model.
 It was first published by Wilbur Schramm in 1954.
 For Schramm, communication starts with an idea in the mind of the source.
 This idea is then encoded into a message and sent to the receiver.
 The receiver then has to decode and interpret the message to reproduce the original idea.
 The concept of fields of experience plays a central role in this regard and was influential for Berlo.
-The field of experience of a person is their psychological frame of reference and includes past life experiences as well as attitudes, values, and beliefs.
+The field of experience of a person is their mental frame of reference and includes past life experiences as well as attitudes, values, and beliefs.
 Communication is only possible if the message is located within both fields of experience.
 If the message is outside the receiver's field of experience then they cannot reconstruct the sender's idea.
 This can happen when there are big cultural differences.
 Similar ideas are expressed in the SMCR model in the discussion of how attitudes, knowledge, and the social-cultural system of the participants shape communication.